 - After fifteen minutes, place the filter under cold water for fifteen to twenty seconds.

-- Install the filter back into the dispenser tray and twist it clockwise to create a tight seal.
-A click will indicate it’s tight enough.
+- Install the filter back into the dispenser tray and twist it clockwise to create a tight seal; a click will indicate that it’s tight enough.

 Did you allow hot water to pass through?

-One of the most frequently occurring complaints from customers involves hot water damage.
-The temperature of the water passing through the equipment is very crucial to its functionality.
+One of the most frequent complaints from customers involves hot water damage.
+The temperature of the water passing through the equipment is crucial to its functionality.

-Therefore, avoid pouring in hot water in PUR Filter Pitchers and not allowing a hot water connection to Faucet Filters.
+Therefore, avoid pouring hot water into PUR filter pitchers and do not allow a hot water connection to faucet filters.

 O-Ring the technician?

 Remember those airtight water bottles you carried to the gym before the pandemic?
-Ever wondered why water would never leak or temperatures would never drop inside the container?
-It’s thanks to this technical marvel called an ‘O-ring’ you can go about your workout sessions without worrying about a wet gym bag.
+Ever wonder why water would never leak or temperatures would never drop inside the container?
+It’s Thanks to a technical marvel called an “O-ring,” you can go about your workout sessions without worrying about a wet gym bag.

-Our PUR Filters come with O-rings, too, and now you understand why their displacement or an incorrect installation can cause leaks.
+PUR filters come with O-rings, too.
+Now you understand why their displacement or an incorrect installation can cause leaks.

 Therefore, begin by removing the cartridge and placing the O-ring tightly in the middle to ensure a seal.
-If it’s still the same, it’s time you buy a new O-ring.
+If it’s still the same, it’s time to buy a new O-ring.

-Before first use, set a timer for five minutes and run cold water through the filter.
-Coldwater prepares the filter to start working.
+Before the first use, set a timer for five minutes and run cold water through the filter.
+Cold water prepares the filter to start working.

-To do a complete reset of your PUR Filter, press the RESET button for five seconds.
-After five seconds, a green light will flash, and your filter will have gone through a full reset.
+To do a full reset of your PUR filter, press the RESET button for five seconds.
+After five seconds, a green light will flash and your filter will have gone through a full reset.

-Instead of going for a topical approach, first, find the specific place from which the filter is leaking.
-This will save time and ensure you don’t take the wrong step, further deteriorating the condition of the PUR filter.
+Instead of going for a topical approach, find the specific place from which the filter is leaking.
+This will save time and ensure you don’t take the wrong step, causing further deterioration of the PUR filter.

-Make it a habit of replacing the filter cartridge more often than not.
-Replacing now and then ensures that lesser sediments and contaminants are stuck in the filter.
+Make it a habit of replacing the filter cartridge more frequently.
+This ensures that lesser sediments and contaminants do not get stuck in the filter.

 No, high pressure through the dispenser causes damage over time and makes filters prone to leaks.
-Always run the filter in low to medium pressure to ensure safety.
+Always run the filter at low to medium pressure to ensure safety.